Malcolm McDowell: Honours

 McDowell refused the degree of Commander of the Order of the British Empire in 1984 and to be a Knight Bachelor in 1995.

 Personal life

 McDowell met actress and publicist Margot Bennett in March 1969, and they married in April 1975.
 The couple divorced in September 1980.
 He met actress Mary Steenburgen in 1978 while filming Time After Time, and they married in September 1980.
 They had two children together, including Charlie McDowell.
 The couple divorced in 1990.
 He and his third wife, Kelley Kuhr, had three sons in the 2000s, with the youngest born in 2009.

-McDowell became a fan of Liverpool F.C. after moving to Liverpool as a child; he spent much of his childhood at Anfield.
+McDowell became a fan of English club Liverpool after moving to the city as a child; he spent much of his childhood at Anfield.
 McDowell continues to support the team.